Manage Certificates on the RV34x Series Router

 Note: The generated certificate should now appear in the Certificate Table.

-You should now have successfully created a certificate on the RV34x Series Router.
+You should now have successfully created a certificate on the RV345P router.

 Export a Certificate

 In the Certificate Table, check the check box of the certificate you want to export and click the export icon.

 - Click a format to export the certificate.
 The options are: